reims2/reims2-docs/src/philscore.md

 3. Exclude glasses by tolerance of sphere + cylinder using [`checkForTolerances`](#checkfortolerances).
 This is performed once for OD and once for OS.
 4. If multifocal, exclude glasses where the lens' `additional` deviates from the desired `additional` more than tolerated.
 This is performed once for OD and once for OS.

-> [!NOTE]
+> [!NOTE] Note on BAL
-> If the rx has BAL enabled for an eye, we bypass steps 2 and 4 for that eye and only filter the sphere and cylinder tolerance for that eye using the sphere and cylinder of the non-BAL eye.
-This is done using [`checkForTolerances`](#checkfortolerances) with an increased tolerance of 1.0.
+> If the rx has BAL enabled for an eye, we bypass steps 2 and 4 for that eye.
+Step 3 for that eye is executed using the sphere and cylinder of the non-BAL eye with an increased tolerance of 1.0.

 After filtering, we calculate the PhilScore for the remaining glasses using the following steps: